ibexa/documentation-developer/docs/commerce/transactional_emails/extend_transactional_emails.md

 ## Define additional variables

 [[= product_name =]] comes with a predefined [set of variables](transactional_emails_parameters.md) that you can use when building a template for your transactional email campaign at Actito.
-If this list is not sufficient, you can use Events to include additional variables:
+If this list isn't sufficient, you can use Events to include additional variables:

 ```php
 <?php